Aggre7/Sparrow-x/README.md

 - 🔹 Using gRPC for internal communication between our microservices.
 - 🔹 Using CQRS implementation with a Mediator library.
 - 🔹 Using Spring Data JPA for data persistence and ORM in write side with Postgres.
-- 🔹 Using Spring Data MongoDB for data persistence and ORM in read side with MongoDB.
+- 🔹 Using Spring Data Cassandra for data persistence and ORM in read side with CassandraDB.
+- 🔹 Using Spring Data Neo4j for graph-based queries, social graph traversal, and recommendation logic.
 - 🔹 Using Inbox Pattern for ensuring message idempotency for receiver and Exactly once Delivery.
 - 🔹 Using Outbox Pattern for ensuring no message is lost and there is at At Least One Delivery.
 - 🔹 Using Unit Testing for testing small units and mocking our dependencies with Mockito.